trunk-os/panel/README.md

 The application uses Zustand for state management with the following stores:

-- **authStore**: User authentication, tokens, and session management
+- **authStore**: User authentication, tokens, and session management (using react-secure-storage for persistance)
 - **themeStore**: UI theme preferences and system theme detection
 - **apiStatusStore**: API connection status and health monitoring